-Data encryption can be enabled at any time, and any writes performed after that time will be encrypted.
+Data encryption can be enabled during setup, or after.
+Any writes performed after configuration will be encrypted.
 Existing entries remain unencrypted until they are updated.
 To ensure that all data is immediately encrypted, it is recommended that the server is stopped, the data is exported to LDIF (optionally encrypting that LDIF file as described below), and the data is re-imported into the server.
 This process can also be used to re-encrypt the data if the server is updated with a new preferred encryption settings definition.